Manufactured Solutions for an Electromagnetic Slot Model: Introduction

-Aperture and slot models are commonly used to model electromagnetic penetration through otherwise enclosed conducting surfaces.
-Practically every material interface yields an opportunity for an intentional or unintentional opening~\cite{butler_1978}.
-Through electromagnetic penetration, the exterior and interior electromagnetic fields interact.
-Rectangular apertures and slots are some of the most common antennas in practice~\cite[Chap.~8]{balanis_2012}.
-The development and validation of aperture and slot models are also active research topics~\cite{schelkunoff_1952,cerri_1992,robinson_1998,araneo_2008,hill_2009,pozar_2011,campione_2020,illescas_2023}.
+The development and validation of aperture and slot models are active research topics~\cite{schelkunoff_1952,cerri_1992,robinson_1998,araneo_2008,hill_2009,pozar_2011,campione_2020,illescas_2023}.
 In this work, we focus on the \textit{thick} slot model described in~\cite{warne_1990,warne_1992,warne_1995,johnson_2002}, which captures penetration through an aperture of small electrical depth in a wall modeled with finite thickness.
 When a slot connects an otherwise enclosed interior cavity to the exterior of the scatterer, it can be modeled by two thin wires at the apertures that carry magnetic current.
-This approach avoids the need to mesh the slot.
 The surface currents on the exterior and interior interact with the respective wire instead of directly with each other, and the two wires interact with each other.
+This modeling approach is illustrated in Figure~\ref{fig:slot} and described in detail in Section~\ref{sec:equations}.